aelfric/ncfl-livedocs/ld.md

 1. Per the Bylaws, Debaters MUST read complete citations ONLY if requested by the opponent.
-2. If a debater/team claims evidence is of low quality, from a disreputable source, uses a flawed methodology, etc. - you could decide this issue in the course of the debate based on the arguments made by the teams.
+2. If a debater/team claims evidence is of low quality, from a disreputable source, uses a flawed methodology, etc. - you should decide this issue in the course of the debate based on the arguments made by the teams.
 You can also read the evidence if you would like.
 3. If a debater/team cannot produce evidence they read when requested by their